joshhjacobson/robodebt-analysis/README.md

 # Robodebt Analysis
 In 2020, the Australian Government's Robodebt System was ruled unlawful.
-This analysis investigates where the AI algorithm used in the system incorrectly identified taxpayers as having recieved more Social Security support than they were entitled.
+This analysis investigates where the AI algorithm used in the system incorrectly identified taxpayers as having received more Social Security support than they were entitled.

 ## Resources
 - Background on Class Action lawsuit: https://gordonlegal.com.au/robodebt-class-action/